Courses

 PHYS 152 Introductory Physics II with Lab Study of the fundamental and practical concepts associated with electric and magnetic fields and their unification.
 PHYS-150 and MATH-111 or MATH-112 All course prerequisites must be met with a minimum grade of C-.

 PHYS 205 Applications of Physics in the Biosciences How can we observe nano-scale biological systems?
 How does the flexibility of a molecule contribute to its biological function?
 How can we make sense of vast amounts of complex and sometimes "messy" biological data?
 This course is an introduction to the advantages and limitations of using physical techniques and models to address biological questions.
 We will focus on molecular-scale systems and dynamics, with topics to include optics and microscopy, physical properties of biomolecules, and modeling dynamic molecules and systems.
 Current biophysical research and interdisciplinary communication skills will be emphasized through periodic discussion of articles from the primary literature.
-Must have taken PHYS-150 or Instructor Permission All course prerequisites must be met with a minimum grade of C-.
+PHYS-150 or Instructor Permission.
+All course prerequisites must be met with a minimum grade of C-.

 PHYS 215 Introduction to Complex Systems Study of how collective behavior emerges from the interaction between a system's parts and its environment.
 Model systems from the natural sciences and social sciences will be used as examples.
 Both historical and contemporary approaches will be discussed.